google/pix-image-viewer/README.md

 # Installing

-You'll need the rust package manager `cargo` which can be installed by https://rustup.rs/ or your distributions package management system.
+You'll need the Rust package manager `cargo` which can be installed by https://rustup.rs/ or your distributions package management system.

-And the following build tools:

-    clang

 The crate is published (occasionally) to https://crates.io/crates/pix-image-viewer and can be installed with: